tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

 versions of `UUU` (https://github.com/nxp-imx/mfgtools) supports packed WIC and BMAP, too.
 The packed WIC can also be decompressed and used with `dd` or other disk image tools.

+**Attention**: when using `bmaptool` with BMAP-files keep in mind that only parts of the image with valid information is written.
+As a consequence parts like U-Boot environment may be left over from a previous version.
+If this could be an issue, use `bmaptool copy --nobmap` or uncompress the wic-image and use `dd`.

 ### Bootable SD-Card

 Write the `*.wic` image to SD-Card to create a bootable SD-Card with complete system image.